kaigu1990/stabiot/README.md

 CDISC standards.

 To guarantee accurate results, I prefer to wrap mature R package rather than rebuild statistical methods.
+Parts of statistics outputs are styled with `rtables`.
 For present, the completed sections are listed below.

 - Simulation of sample size determination by Bayesian.
 - Summarize Least-squares Means from models, such as ANCOVA and MMRM.
 - Compute response rate, odds ratio with or without stratification, and corresponding confidence interval.
-- Derive best overall response (confirmed or not confirmed BOR) per RECIST 1.1
+- Derive best overall response (confirmed or not confirmed BOR) per RECIST 1.1.
+- Summarize survival analyses using `survival` package.

 ## Installation